Prabhat2Space/Prabhat2Space/README.md

   - Experience with Vector tools like CANoe, CANape, Canalyer
   - Awareness of Autosar and automotive protocols

+## R&D Experience
-## CSIR-National Chemical Laboratory Work
+### CSIR-National Chemical Laboratory, Pune
+- **Project**: LabVIEW based GUI for Hydrogen Cell
   *Duration*: June 2022 to December 2022

-## Project Description
-- **Project Name**: Designing of LabVIEW based GUI for Hydrogen Cell
-- **Organization**: CSIR - National Chemical Laboratory, Pune
-- **Supervisor**: Dr. Rajesh Kanawade
+  *Supervisor*: Dr. Rajesh Kanawade
-- **Division**: Physical and Materials Chemistry
+  *Division*: Physical and Materials Chemistry

-## Work Details
+#### Project Details
 - **Role**: Co-Supervisor
 - **Responsibilities**:
-  - Designed LabVIEW based GUI for efficient monitoring and control of hydrogen cell
+  - Designed LabVIEW based GUI for monitoring and control of hydrogen cell
   - Collaborated with project team to meet objectives
   - Contributed to GUI development and testing